-Participants are encouraged to attend the IEI’s Business Plan Workshops.
+Participants are strongly encouraged to attend the IEI’s Business Plan Workshops.
 Each workshop will detail a different facet of writing a business plan and will provide additional insight into the overall process.

 Please use spell check, proper grammar and complete sentences.
 Do not use slang, curse words or overly casual English.
 This is a business document, and judges respond poorly to anything less.
 We suggest having your document proof-read prior to submission.

 We encourage all participants to have their plans reviewed by their senior executive mentors, a professor, professional colleague or the IEI (by appointment only) prior to submission.
 The IEI is not staffed to review dozens of plans several days prior to submission: please plan accordingly!

 You got it!
 You may send an email to firstname.lastname@example.org with questions or to request time with Ellen Weber, Executive Director of the IEI, or our Entrepreneur in Residence or Executives in Residence (see Distinguished Leaders on this website).
 Good luck!